Godsmith/trainfinity3/README.md

 ### Issues

+- Circular tracks with multiple train do not work since they will block each other, and if you artificially split it up into segments trains will probably get deadlocked.
+  Need one-way signs to avoid this.
 - Wagons fill from the wrong way around again
 - How to prevent the situation when, if a mine and the factory aligns, just create one long station that connects them both?